Asymptotic Bounds for t(3,n) and an Application to t(4,n): Introduction

+Brewster, Cockayne, and Mynhardt \cite{BrewsterCockayneMynhardt} proved that, in a red-blue coloring of the edges of a complete graph, the blue graph contains a $3$-element irredundant set if and only if the red graph contains a triangle or an induced cycle of length six.
+This characterization is the starting point of our proof.

-Chen, Hattingh, and Rousseau \cite{chen1993}, Erd\H{o}s and Hattingh \cite{ErdosHattingh}, and Krivelevich \cite{Krivelevich} have obtained several asymptotic bounds for irredundant Ramsey numbers $s(m,n)$ and mixed Ramsey number $t(m,n)$.
-What's more, problems related to irredundant Tur\'an numbers has been studied in \cite{ CockayneHattinghKokMynhardt}.
-Furthermore, for $s_{\operatorname{CO}}(m,n)$, several exact values were given by Cockayne, MacGillivray and Simmons in \cite{Cockayne-MacGillivray-Simmons}.
-However, the asymptotic bounds for $s_{\operatorname{CO}}(m,n)$ are not given.
-In 1994, Cockayne and Mynhardt \cite{CockayneMynhardt} gave the exact value $s(3,3,3)=13$.
+Chen, Hattingh, and Rousseau \cite{chen1993}, Erd\H{o}s and Hattingh \cite{ErdosHattingh}, and Krivelevich \cite{Krivelevich} obtained several asymptotic bounds for irredundant Ramsey numbers and mixed Ramsey numbers.
+In particular, Krivelevich proved the lower bound